firezym/jupyterlab-notechat/README.md

 ## jupyterlab-notechat

-Chat with an AI Assistant in the Notebook using OpenAI API
+Chat with an AI Assistant in the Notebook using LLM API

 This extension is composed of a Python package named `jupyterlab-notechat` for the server extension and a NPM package named `jupyterlab-notechat`